VikashSindhania/React/Notes.md

 129.  -Integration Testing --> Testing the Integration of the component.
 Ex - On searching.
 Where multiple components are involved.
 130.  -End to End testing -e2e testing --> As soon as the user landing on the page and doing all operating and at end leaving the page.
 131.

+132.  -->React Testing Library<--
+133. When we do npx-create-react-app then their React Testing Library is already installed or integrated but in parcel we need to integrate it & have to de setup
+134.  .
+Behind the scene React Testing Library is using JEST Library